This article contains affiliate links. If you buy through our links, we may earn a commission at no extra cost to you. Learn more

 The trade-off: Slightly larger counter footprint and higher power draw (1550W).
 Still fine for most apartments, but check your outlet capacity.

-Quietest: Instant Vortex Mini - $50
+Quietest: Instant Vortex Mini (typically $70-90; check current price)

 For noise-sensitive living situations.
 At 52dB, this is the quietest air fryer owners report.
 Barely audible over normal apartment background noise.